ys-lim/cryptex-scn/1a_identification_with_examples.md

 bedtools intersect -a spliced_introns_merged.bed -b Mus_musculus.GRCm38.94.dexseq.introns.only.bed -wb | awk 'BEGIN{OFS="\t"}{print $1,$2,$3,$4,$8,$9}' | sort -k1,1V -k5,5n > cryptics_merged.bed
 ```

-This undos the effect of pre-cryptic tags that span across an exon of less than 500bp to be wrongly merged together.
+~~This undos the effect of pre-cryptic tags that span across an exon of less than 500bp to be wrongly merged together.
 The intron gtf contains intervals of introns between exonic regions.
-We can conclude that a pre-cryptic tag that overlaps with two distinct intronic regions has been created via merging of two adjacent pre-cryptic tags across an exon (that is less than 500bp long).
+We can conclude that a pre-cryptic tag that overlaps with two distinct intronic regions has been created via merging of two adjacent pre-cryptic tags across an exon (that is less than 500bp long).~~

+This step annotates the merged intronic reads with a intronic segment from the intron BED file.

 Further breakdown of this step: